mehulagg/gitlab/doc/administration/lfs/index.md

    sudo -u git -H bundle exec rake gitlab:lfs:migrate RAILS_ENV=production
    ```

-   This will migrate existing LFS objects to object storage.
+   This migrates existing LFS objects to object storage.
 New LFS objects
-   will be forwarded to object storage unless `background_upload` and `direct_upload` is set to
+   are forwarded to object storage unless `background_upload` and `direct_upload` is set to
    `false`.
 1. Optional: Verify all files migrated properly.
    From PostgreSQL console (`sudo -u git -H psql -d gitlabhq_production`) verify `objectstg` below (where `file_store=2`) has count of all artifacts: